Things to do in Lausanne

 Excursions from Lausanne

 Lausanne’s location makes it easy to go on many excursions and day trips.
-The closest by are of course a walk in the beautiful vineyards of Lavaux, which is a UNESCO World heritage site and has a breathtaking view on the lake.
-Montreux and Chateau Chillon are also close by, and a smaller town in the Canton Vaud, Nyon, which is also a nice place to visit.
+The closest by are of course a walk in the beautiful vineyards of Lavaux.
+That area is UNESCO World heritage site and has a breathtaking view on the lake.
+Montreux and Chateau Chillon are also close by.
+And the small town , Nyon, is also a nice place to visit.